City of Spokane Rental Assistance Program

 Creating housing justice to improve tenants’ living conditions and transform housing practices.

 Households must meet all four of the initial screening criteria to be eligible for rental assistance:

-• Your household income is at or below 80% of the Area Medium Income – Click Here for an Area Medium Income calculator.
+• Your household income is at or below 80%* of the Area Median Income – Click Here for an Area Median Income calculator.

 • Your household resides within the Spokane City limits – Click Here for a map of Spokane neighborhoods.

-The following documents will be used to verify the above eligibility will be required:
+The following documents will be used to verify your eligibility will be required:

 • Proof of income, which can include paystubs, W-2s or other wage statements, 2020 tax filings, or bank statements demonstrating regular income.